Asian and Global Stock Markets Rally on Year-End Optimism: What It Means for Investors

 In Asia, the Bank of Japan reiterated that any exit from ultra-loose policy would be gradual, reducing fears of sudden liquidity withdrawal.
 Monetary authorities in emerging Asian economies emphasized financial stability and growth support, reassuring foreign investors wary of abrupt policy reversals.

 Multilateral institutions such as the International Monetary Fund and World Bank maintained moderate global growth projections, noting downside risks but avoiding recessionary baseline scenarios.
-Their assessments reinforced the view that global financial conditions were stabilizing rather than deteriorating.
+Their assessments reinforced the view that global financial conditions were improving.

 Market reactions across regions